mozilla/autophone/USAGE.md

 Running Tests
 -------------

-AutoPhone listens to pulse for new fennec builds.
-When one is detected, the main AutoPhone process downloads it and notifies all of its workers, which install it on the phones and begin a test run.
+Autophone listens to pulse for new fennec builds.
+When one is detected, the main Autophone process downloads it and notifies all of its workers, which install it on the phones and begin a test run.
 If a test run is ongoing, the new job is queued.